rakshitbharat/react-native-bluetooth-obd-manager/README.md

 *   **PID Parsing:** This library **does not parse** OBD-II responses.
 Your application needs to implement the logic to convert the string (from `sendCommand`) or byte (from `sendCommandRaw`) responses into meaningful data based on the requested PID and OBD-II standards (SAE J1979).
 *   **Error Handling:** Always wrap function calls (`scanDevices`, `connectToDevice`, `sendCommand`, etc.) in `try...catch` blocks or use `.catch()` on the returned promises to handle potential errors gracefully.
 Check the `error` state variable for persistent errors.
 *   **Concurrency:** The library prevents sending a new command while `isAwaitingResponse` is true.
 Ensure your application logic respects this flag or queues commands appropriately.
 *   **Data Buffering:** Both `sendCommand` and `sendCommandRaw` internally buffer incoming data chunks from the BLE device.
 They only resolve their respective Promises **after** the complete response (signalled by the `>` character) has been received or a timeout occurs.
-The library does **not** currently provide a mechanism to receive raw data in chunks as it arrives from the BLE characteristic.
+For preserving exact packet boundaries, use `sendCommandRawChunked`.
 *   **Streaming State Synchronization:** The application should manage its own polling interval (`setInterval`).
 Use `setStreaming(true)` when starting the interval and `setStreaming(false)` when clearing it.
 Monitor the `isStreaming` state from the hook; if it becomes `false` unexpectedly (due to inactivity timeout or disconnect), your application should clear its own interval timer.

 ## License